laurenlim2112/tp/docs/DeveloperGuide.md

   * Cons: May not be suitable when we want to create a complex statistical table, e.g. a two-dimensional table.

 * **Alternative 2:** Create a CommandParser specifically for TableCommand.
-  * Pros: Provides a good abstraction when we are dealing with two dimensional table.
+  * Pros: Provides a good abstraction when we are dealing with a two-dimensional table.
-  * Cons: May be reduntant when we only want to create one dimensional table and the number of possible category is less.
+  * Cons: May be redundant when we only want to create one dimensional table and the number of possible category is less.

 * We made the choice of Alternative 1 over Alternative 2 as we found that the table we intend to create so far is one dimensional table and there are only three possible categories, that are , `g/` for gender, `s/` for subject and `l/` for sec-level.
   _{more aspects and alternatives to be added}_

+<div style="page-break-after: always;"></div>

 ### Export feature